YunoHost-Apps/radicale_ynh/README.md

 The file `/etc/radicale/logging` to change the level of logging.
 And the file `/etc/radicale/rights` to edit the way the calendars will be sharing.

+InfCloud has its own config file, at /var/www/radicale/infcloud/config.js

 ## Documentation

  * Official documentation: https://github.com/Kozea/Radicale/blob/website/pages/user_documentation.rst